bmaxdk/path-planning/README.md

 The robot has a non-deterministic ***transition model*** (sometimes called the one-step dynamics).
 This means that an action cannot guarantee to lead a robot from one state to another state.
 Instead, there is a probability associated with resulting in each state.

 Say at an arbitrary time step t, the state of the robot's battery is high ($S_{t} = high$).
-In response, the agent decides to search for cans ($A_{t}$ = search). in such a case, there is a 70% chance of the robot’s battery charge remaining high and a 30% chance that it will drop to low.
+In response, the agent decides to search for cans ($A_{t} = search$). in such a case, there is a 70% chance of the robot’s battery charge remaining high and a 30% chance that it will drop to low.

 ### MDP Definition
 A Markov Decision Process is defined by: